lqshow/k8s-labs/lab07-containers-in-apod-are-accessible-via-localhost/README.md

 # Build a Docker image from existing Golang source code and push it to Docker Hub
+> Creating a Pod that runs two Containers
 > multi-container-pod has a golang-server-container container and a redis-container container
 ```bash
 cd src